grobian/carbon-c-relay/README.md

 clusters.
 This ability allows to replicate metrics, as well as send certain metrics to alternative clusters with careful ordering and usage of the `stop` keyword.

+The aggregations defined take one or more input metrics expressed by one or more regular expresions, similar to the match rules.
+Incoming metrics are aggregated over a period of time defined by the interval in seconds.
+Since events may arrive a bit later in time, the expiration time in seconds defines when the aggregations should be considered final, as no new entries are allowed to be added any more.
+On top of an aggregation multiple aggregations can be computed.
+They can be of the same or different aggregation types, but should write to a unique new metric.
+Produced metrics are sent to the relay as if they were submitted from the outside, hence match and aggregation rules apply to those.
+Care should be taken that loops are avoided.
+Also, since aggregations appear as matches without `stop` keyword, their positioning matters in the same way ordering of match statements.

 Author